amirmahdy/OrderBird/README.md

 sudo make build
 sudo make start
 ```
-Other make commands are stop down restart.
+Other make commands are, stop, down and restart.
 ## API Reference

 The swagger interface is accessible on http://127.0.0.1/swagger/